Skip to content

 Reunited: Tree and “Fly”

 The real story doesn’t begin with the lanternfly at all.
 It begins with a plant that reached America more than 200 years earlier and—if you didn’t know better—seemed to be waiting for its perfect partner in invasion.
 The plant arrived on purpose.
 The lanternfly did not.
 It slipped into the country the way many invasive insects do: hidden on a load of construction materials, unnoticed until it was far too late.
-Tree of heaven (TOH or ToH) and the spotted lanternfly evolved in China and overlapping regions of Asia, and scientists now know that feeding on tree of heaven — Ailanthus altissima — makes lanternflies unpalatable to predators that might otherwise eat them.
+Tree of heaven and the spotted lanternfly both originate in China, with their strongest natural overlap occurring in central and northern regions.
+Scientists now know that feeding on tree of heaven — Ailanthus altissima — makes lanternflies unpalatable to predators that might otherwise eat them.
 In other words, the tree gives the insect a chemical shield.
 University of Michigan Extension notes: “Immature SLF nymphs and adults have higher survival rates and adult females produce many more eggs when they feed on ToH compared with other tree species.”
-The scientific name Ailanthus translates as “tree reaching for the sky” and altissima means tallest, thus tree of heaven.

 As New York City surged into a major growth spurt in the early 19th century, municipal leaders decided the streets needed trees—and they needed them fast.
 They wanted something that would shoot up straight and tall, tolerate urban congestion, and thrive with minimal fuss.
 Tree of heaven fit the bill: it can grow 50 feet in 25 years and ultimately reach 60–80 feet.
 Prince’s Nursery, then the region’s dominant supplier, eagerly promoted it.
 Its 1823 catalog gave the species star billing, and its exotic origin in China only heightened its appeal to a city hungry for worldly flair.